Fynny: Building a one-stop debt relief app with 30% better task success

 My Role

-I led the end-to-end process of user research, defining interaction flows, crafting visual design, building prototypes, and conducting usability testing to deliver a streamlined and user-centered product experience.
+As one of the 4 first Product Design consultants of the start-up, I led the end-to-end process of user research, defining interaction flows, crafting visual design, building prototypes, and conducting usability testing to deliver a streamlined and user-centered product experience.

 Role Specifics